 Swimming with manta rays is possible in Coral Bay all year round.
 The tour I mentioned in the last section kicked off with a 40 minute, off-shore snorkelling on Ningaloo Reef.
-Later on, we changed our location and got ready for the main attraction.
+After that we got ready for the main attraction.
 Swimming with manta rays is an extraordinary experience, but it’s not easy at all.
 These creatures are extremely fast and agile.
 It’s hard to keep up with them, so it may be challenging if you’re not a good swimmer.
-A professional underwater photographer joined the excursion, and it was included in the price (AUD 130,50).
-However, the set of photos was an extra expense of AUD 50.
+A professional underwater photographer joined the excursion, and her service was included in the price (AUD 130,50).
+However, getting the set of photos was an extra expense of AUD 50.

 SWIMMING WITH WHALE SHARKS